Miki000000/redis-experiments/README.md

 ---

 ### Obs
-- The only porpuse of this repository is to learn and explore Redis, this is why i'm trying to not focus in Software Architecture or good practices A LOT, as it is not my main intent for this(even tho i try to do it in the most readable way i can)
+- The only purpose of this repository is to learn and explore Redis.
+I’m intentionally not focusing on software architecture or formal best practices here (though I’ll keep things readable as best as I can).
+- I’ll keep it simple and write descriptive commits.
+I won’t strictly follow branch or commit naming conventions (you should in real projects).

 ---